Adolis García Player Props: Rangers vs. Nationals

-On Friday, Adolis Garcia (.683 slugging percentage in past 10 games, including four home runs) and the Texas Rangers face the Washington Nationals, whose starting pitcher will be Trevor Williams.
-First pitch is at 7:05 PM ET.
+On Saturday, Adolis Garcia (.698 slugging percentage in past 10 games, including four home runs) and the Texas Rangers play the Washington Nationals, whose starting pitcher will be Jake Irvin.
+First pitch is at 4:05 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Red Sox.
+In his previous game, he collected two extra-base hits (2-for-5 with a double, a home run and two RBI) against the Nationals.

 Adolis García Game Info & Props vs. the Nationals